 Grants and Foundations

-The Office of University Advancement serves as the liaison between corporations and foundations and the University of La Verne.
+Corporate and Foundation Relations (CFR), within the Office of University Advancement, facilitates engagement between corporations, private foundations, and the University of La Verne.
 These valuable partnerships help sustain important programming and projects for our students and the university.

 Corporate Partners Support Important University of La Verne Programs